 Other Volunteer Opportunities

 The Redlands Bicycle Classic is a 100% volunteer organization that works year-round organizing a World Class Cycling Event.
 The Classic has grown deep roots with families, schools and the City since it started in 1985.
-Today the event has become a key part of Redlands history, with 2019 marking the Classic as a part of Redlands history for over one-quarter of its City-hood.
-The Classic reached this landmark through the energy and care of many people since 1968 and will continue to grow as long as people are willing to volunteer.
+Today the event has become a key part of Redlands history, with 2020 marking the 36th Classic.
+This event has been a part of Redlands history for over one-quarter of its City-hood.
+The Classic reached this landmark through the energy and care of many people since 1985 and will continue to grow as long as people are willing to volunteer.

 If you can fund-raise or write press releases, then the Classic needs you!

 If you have been involved in bike racing, the Tech Team can use you!